Creating a Hike For Garmin GPS

 Once you’re done creating a hike, you can go to the page for that route and download it as a GPX file.

 If you’re on a Mac you might have to change the file name from trackname.gpx.xml to trackname.gpx (kill the xml part).
 You might also have to convert your file too (see below).
-This is an issue with GaiaGPS, not you.
-Their tech support didn’t seem to think it was a problem, but I found this workaround to work.
+This is an issue with certain browsers, not you.

 If you don’t want to automatically “snap” to trails, then try GPS Visualizer.
 It’s another free tool that let’s you create hike track points on it’s “draw on a map” tool.
 You have total control of the track and it’s points.
 GPS Visualizer also has a ton of different maps available that you can create your track with.
 It’s a powerful tool.